TiagoMA90/RockPaperScissors/README.md

 ## Rock - Paper - Scissors
-The 'Rock - Paper - Scissors' game is an interactive webpage, where users gets to play against the computer the iconic hand game that everybody played since childhood.
+The 'Rock - Paper - Scissors' game is an interactive webpage, where users get to play against the computer the iconic hand game that everybody played since childhood.

 Visitors of this website will be able to play against the computer, where the one in question, throws random hands based in a raffle algorithm.
 The website is targeted to people looking for a quick game.